pgupta5/Course4Week4/FinalProject.md

         labs(title=expression("Coal Combustion Source Emissions Across US from 1999-2008")) dev.off()
 ```
+The total emissions related to coal combustions have decreased from 1999 to 2008.

 ![Question 4 plot](/question4.jpg)

 ## Question 5
 How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?